How to Use Instant Pot Sous Vide Function

 - Once it has reached the right temperature, the Instant Pot will beep and the display will change to the cook time and count down.

 The sous vide function works a bit differently with each Instant Pot method, but the process is the same.
-Here’s an easy step-by-step guide on how to use the Instant Pot sous vide function:
+Here’s an easy step-by-step guide on how to use the Instant Pot sous vide function.

-Step 1: Add Water to the Instant Pot
+STEP 1: Add Water To The Instant Pot

 First, fill your inner pot at least half full with water.
 Close the lid and leave your pressure valve in the “venting” position.

-Step 2: Program the Sous Vide
+STEP 2: Program The Sous Vide

-Step 3: Add Food to Ziploc Bag
+STEP 3: Add Food To Sous Vide Bag

-Step 4: Remove Additional Air
+STEP 4: Remove Additional Air

-Step 6: Remove and Let Rest
+STEP 6: Remove Lid And Let Meat Rest

 If you cooked meat, you will want to remove it and set it on a cutting board to rest for an additional 15-minutes.
 After that, you can sear the meat on both sides if you choose.